SiliconLabs/zigbee_applications/zigbee_door_lock_tutorial/README.md

 ![](./References/EUI64.png)

-In the case of the nodes used for this example, first we provide the Door Lock install code:
+In the case of the nodes used for this example, first we provide the Door Lock install code (example, you will need to replace the EUI64 with that of your device for all commands requiring EUI64 as an argument):

 ```
 option install-code 0 { 84 2E 14 FF FE 90 59 11 } { 83 FE D3 40 7A 93 97 23 A5 C6 39 B2 69 16 D5 05 C3 B5 }